KiandaBPM/docs/content/docs/platform/rules/sharepoint/create-a-site.md

 - [x] to a form
 - [x] to a process (the rule will run on load)

+## Before you get stared

+In advance of using the **Create a site** rule, you need to have created one or more forms within your process and within the process you need to create three separate fields.
+Those fields that you create will be used when filling out the rule details:

+- A field which will represent the **Name** of the site, for example a **text box** field.
+To learn more about a text box field, go to [Text box control](/docs/platform/controls/input/textbox/).

+- A field which will represent the **Description** of the newly created site, for example a text box field.
+- A field which will be used when creating the **URL** for the site, for example a text box field.

 ### How to use